 A group of bio engineers and biophysicists researched the last 150 years of research done on exodontias (tooth removal).
 Not a single study was found.

 One of the commonly used dental forceps used today ….. was designed during the time of Ramses, 3000 years ago!
 Most of the remaining forcept instruments types were designed by barbers and manufactured by blacksmiths over a hundred years ago.

-There was no science behind the insrument design.
+There was no science behind the instrument design.
 Brute force was required to pull the tooth.
-The entire jaw and skull moved and damage was often caused to the TMJ (jaw joint) during this primative procedure.
+The entire jaw and skull moved and damage was often caused to the TMJ (jaw joint) during this primitive procedure.

 Imagine a medical doctor ripping of an infected body part and sending the patient home with a gauze instructing them to apply pressure until the bleeding stopped.

 These scientists studied the geometry and motion requirements to remove a tooth using known established truths of physics and geometry.
 They developed a specific protocol and instrumentation to use fingertip pressure to minimize the force and surrounding tissue damage.

 The system is called the Ogram System and is taught in this country by bioengineer Gunner Phillips, Phd.
 It is the first scientifically developed tooth removal system and is highly technique sensitive, and highly effective.